azula-lang/azula/README.md

 ### Installing

-Clone the repository, run `crystal build src/azula.cr`.
-Copy the compiled binary to the `/usr/bin` folder.
+Clone the repository, run the `install.sh` script.

 ### Origin